By Rachel Poon – Consultant, Finance & Accountancy Recruitment, Links International Hong Kong

 What has your experience been like in search of a career or candidate in FP&A?
 What challenges have you faced, or even what surprises have you found along the way?

-If you’re looking to move into Financial Planning & Analysis, or if you are looking for more advice about how we can help you reach that next stage in your career, please do not hesitate to contact me.
+If you’re looking to move into Financial Planning & Analysis, or if you are looking for more advice about how we can help you reach that next stage in your career, please do not hesitate to contact us.